 - Add dandelion petals and beat to incorporate.

-- Gradually add flour, beating to incorporate fully.
+- Gradually add flour and salt, beating to incorporate fully.
 Dough will be crumbly at first, but it will start to come together.

 - Once all the flour is added, beat on low another minute or so.
 Then knead gently with your hands until the dough comes together.